puppetlabs/puppet-docs/source/dashboard/manual/1.2/configuring.markdown

     ...from your Puppet Dashboard directory.
 This will reorganize and reanalyze your database for faster queries.
 * Tune the number of processes Dashboard uses to handle more concurrent requests.
 If you're using Apache with Phusion Passenger to serve Dashboard (as covered in the [bootstrapping chapter](./bootstrapping.html#serving-dashboard-with-passenger-and-apache)), you can modify the appropriate settings in Dashboard's vhost file; in particular, pay attention to the `PassengerHighPerformance`, `PassengerMaxPoolSize`, `PassengerPoolIdleTime`, `PassengerMaxRequests`, and `PassengerStatThrottleRate` settings.
-* Regularly prune your old reports; see ["database cleanup" in the maintenance chapter](./maintaining.html#cleaning-old-reports) for more details.
+* Regularly prune your old reports; see ["cleaning old reports" in the maintenance chapter](./maintaining.html#cleaning-old-reports) for more details.
 * Run on a machine with a fast, local database.
 * Run on a machine with enough processing power and memory.
 * Run on a machine with fast backplane, controllers, and disks.